star-39/moe-sticker-bot/README.md

 ```
 If you are on ARM64 machine, use `aarch64` tag.

-To deploy all features - including database/webapp/emoji, you can use kubernetes or podman.
+To deploy all features - including database and webapp, you can use kubernetes or podman.

 See a real world deployment example on [deployments/kubernetes_msb.yaml](https://github.com/star-39/moe-sticker-bot/blob/master/deployments/kubernetes_msb.yaml).